 In the current Regulations, the word "rider" also means "passenger" unless articles are otherwise specified.
+Furthermore, the rider is accountable and liable for all actions and/or omissions of his passenger.

-In the current regulations, the "promoter" refers to SANTANDER/RKB-F1 Motorsport and is an FIM contractual agent holding some organisational and/or commercial rights in relation to FIM Sidecar World Championships (cf the FIM Sporting Code Glossary).
+In the current regulations, the "promoter" refers to Motor Presse Stuttgart GmbH & Co. and is an FIM contractual agent holding some organisational and/or commercial rights in relation to FIM Sidecar World Championships (cf the FIM Sporting Code Glossary).